se-edu/se-book/designPatterns/modelViewController/what/text.md

 * _View_: Displays data, interacts with the user, and pulls data from the model if necessary.
 * _Controller_: Detects UI events such as mouse clicks, button pushes and takes follow up action.
 Updates/changes the model/view when necessary.
 * _Model_: Stores and maintains data.
-Updates view if necessary.
+Updates the view if necessary.

 The relationship between the components can be observed in the diagram below.
 Typically, the UI is the combination of _View_ and _Controller_.